 Commingling refers to the sharing of FQHC space, staff (employed or contracted), supplies, equipment, and/or other resources with an onsite Medicare Part B or Medicaid fee-for-service practice operated by the same FQHC physician(s) and/or non-physician(s) practitioners.
 Commingling is prohibited in order to prevent:

-Duplicate Medicare or Medicaid reimbursement (including situations where the FQHC is unable to distinguish its actual costs from those that are reimbursed on a fee-for-service basis), or
+Duplicate Medicare or Medicaid reimbursement (including situations where the FQHC is unable to distinguish its actual costs from those that are reimbursed on a fee-for-service basis); or

 Selectively choosing a higher or lower reimbursement rate for the services.